 Reassumption means rescission, in whole or part, of a funding agreement and assuming or resuming control or operation of the PSFAs and funding pursuant to 23 U.S.C.
 207(f)(2)(A)

+Rehabilitation means the work required to restore the structural integrity of transportation and other facilities as well as work necessary to correct safety defects.

 Retrocession means the voluntary return of a self-governance program, service, function or activity (or portion thereof) for any reason, before or on the expiration of the term of the funding agreement.